Dhruvkumarshah/maven-dependency-explorer/README.md

 Users appreciate release notes as you update your extension.

+### 1.0.5

+Fixed webview crash when tapping enter on input box.

 ### 1.0.4

 Added Maven dependency explorer to top-right side menu when filename is pom.xml.